EvictionLab/eviction-lab-website/content/weekly-reports/boston-ma.md

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020 and average filings in previous years.

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
-2. Partial filings for May, as of May 30
+2. Partial filings for June, through June 6

 {{%/ report_chart %}}